By Matt May with updates from Molly Sears-Piccavey

 If you are looking for quieter beaches, to the east of Marbella there is a superb sand dune beach at Artola.

-If you are looking for somewhere exclusive to stay, Marbella Club Spa and Golf Resort set in picturesque surroundings dates to the late 1940’s.
+For an exclusive break, Marbella Club Spa and Golf Resort set in picturesque surroundings dates to the late 1940’s.
 The club has a fantastic selection of villas, apartments and rooms set in wonderful scenery, but prices will leave a hole in your wallet.

 The neighbouring resort of Puerto Banus is the only resort that can match Marbella for opulence.
 If you like to stroll around and soak up the luxury whilst deciding which kind of yacht to buy when you win the Lottery, then a day in Puerto Banus is a must.

 Located just along the coast from Marbella, Puerto Banus is one of the most exclusive yacht ports in Europe and is a popular haunt of the rich and famous.
 This is reflected in the high prices throughout the port’s clubs and bars.
 Puerto Banus is the most exclusive resort in the Costa del Sol, with several renowned VIP only clubs where celebrity sightings are guaranteed if you can gain admittance.

 Puerto Banus has plenty of exclusive bars and nightclubs which are centred around the marina.
 You can pay as much here for a couple of drinks as you would pay for a night out in some of the neighbouring resorts.
 Bar and restaurant prices at neighbouring Marbella are significantly cheaper than at Puerto Banus.